The M\"obius function and distal flows: Appendix II: preliminaries on nilmanifolds

 where each $S_j: {\Bbb R}^j\times {\Bbb R}^j\to {\Bbb R}$ is a polynomial of bounded degree.

 Let $Q\geq 2$.
 If $\mathcal X$ is $Q$-rational then all the coefficients of the polynomials $R_j, S_j$ are rationals of height $Q^C$ for some constant $C>0$. \end{lemma}

 {\bf Acknowledgements.} We thank Terry Tao for his insightful comments on an earlier version of this paper.
 While working on this project the first author made multiple visits to the Institute for Advanced Study and Princeton University in 2010-2013, and it is a pleasure to record his gratitude to both institutions.
-The first author is supported by the 973 Program, NSFC grant 11031004, and the Development Program for Changjiang Scholars and Innovative Research Team.
+The first author is supported by the 973 Program, NSFC 11031004, and IRT 1264.
 The second author is supported by an NSF grant.

 1cm